my1396/R-Notes/docs/0200-RMarkdown.md

 ### Loading LaTeX packages {.unlisted .unnumbered}

-We can load additional LaTeX packages using the `extra_dependencies` option within the <span style='color:#00CC66'>`pdf_document`</span> YAML settings.
+We can load additional LaTeX packages using the [`extra_dependencies`](https://bookdown.org/yihui/rmarkdown-cookbook/latex-extra.html) option <span style='color:#00CC66'>**within** the `pdf_document`</span> YAML settings.

 This allows us to provide a list of LaTeX packages to be loaded in the intermediate LaTeX output document, e.g.,

 ```r
 ---